 Who Actually Invokes Their Rights?

-In my experience, the only people who invoke their right to remain silent are people who are familiar with the criminal justice system including police officers, judges, prosecutors, probation officers, and criminal defense attorneys and their children, family members and friends.
+In my experience, the only people who invoke their right to remain silent are people who are familiar with the criminal justice system including police officers, judges, prosecutors, probation officers, criminal defense attorneys and their children, family members and friends.
 Sometimes I see individuals who have been arrested numerous times who invoke their rights because they have learned from prior experience.

 It is never a good idea to talk to the police when you are under investigation for a crime.
 In fact, professionals of the criminal justice system often teach their children that they should immediately invoke their right to remain silent if they become the target of a criminal investigation.

 Why is it that only people with experience in the criminal justice system understand the importance of actually invoking these constitutional rights to remain silent?
 They obviously know something that most people don't know - you have a right to remain silent and you should always use it.